charmbracelet/glow/README.md

 Simply run `glow` without arguments to start the textual user iterface and browse local and stashed markdown.
-Glow will find local markdown files it the current directory or below or, if you’re in a Git repository, Glow will search the repo.
+Glow will find local markdown files it the current directory and below or, if you’re in a Git repository, Glow will search the repo.

 Markdown files can be read with Glow's high-performance pager.
 Most of the